Pixel-Pile/SteamScreenshotOpener/Readme.md

 For more details on this see [Why is the packages filter used?](#why-is-the-packages-filter-used).

 If any apps cannot be resolved or multiple apps have the same name, you are prompted to resolve these apps manually.

-## State of this Repository

-The app is deemed feature-complete.
-I am not planning to add any major features.

 ## Supported Platforms